nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all students: `list`

-Shows a list of all students matching the specified tags or list of all students if no tags are specified.
+Shows a list of all students in the current module matching the specified tags or list of all students in the current module if no tags are specified.

 Format: `list [TAG]…​`